Jean-François Lisée

-Jean-François Lisée ([ʒɑ̃ fʁã.swa li.ze]; born February 13, 1958) is a Quebec nationalist politician who served as the leader of the Parti Québécois from October 2016 until October 2018.
+Jean-François Lisée ([ʒɑ̃ fʁã.swa li.ze]; born February 13, 1958) is a Canadian politician who served as the leader of the Parti Québécois from October 2016 until October 2018.
 He was first elected a member of the National Assembly of Quebec in the 2012 Quebec election in the electoral district of Rosemont.

 Prior to winning political office, he was a political analyst, journalist, author, intellectual and sovereignist thinker.
 He was a "special advisor" to former PQ premiers of Quebec Jacques Parizeau and Lucien Bouchard.
 Prior to his election he was the executive director of the International Study and Research Centre at the University of Montreal.
 His work centred on Quebec sovereignty, the sociological phenomena affecting the latter's support, as well as the "Quebec Model" and social democracy in an era of globalization.

 He served concurrently as the Minister of International Relations, the Francophonie, External Trade as well as the minister responsible for the Montreal region in the cabinet of Pauline Marois from 2012 to 2014.

 Lisée formally entered Parti Québécois leadership election in May 2016, saying he would not campaign for sovereignty in his first mandate as premier.
 He was elected leader of the PQ on October 7, winning 50.63% of the ballots during the second round.

-He resigned as Parti Québécois leader after his party's fourth-place result in the 2018 election, in which he lost his own seat in Rosemont to Vincent Marissal.
+He resigned as Parti Québécois leader after his party's tied third-place result in the 2018 election, in which he lost his own seat in Rosemont to Vincent Marissal.